What Is Hypovolemic Shock?

 - heart attack

-The effects of hypovolemic shock depend on the speed at which you’re
+The effects of hypovolemic shock depend on the speed at which

-complications from hypovolemic shock.
+likelihood that you’ll experience more complications from hypovolemic shock.

 There are often no advance warnings of shock.
 Instead, symptoms

-asked questions by the emergency room doctor.
+questions by the emergency room doctor.

-Heavy bleeding is immediately recognizable, but
+Heavy bleeding is immediately recognizable, but internal

 In addition to physical symptoms, your doctor may use a variety

-- blood testing to check for electrolyte
+- blood testing to check for

-- computerized tomography (CT) scan or ultrasound
+- CT scan or ultrasound to

-to visualize body organs
+visualize body organs

-- endoscopy to examine the esophagus and other
+- endoscopy to examine the

-- right heart catheterization to check how blood
+- right heart catheterization to

-- urinary catheterization to measure the amount of
+- urinary catheter to measure the

-urine in the bladder
+amount of urine in the bladder

 Your doctor may order other tests based on your symptoms.